Labeled Chip-firing on Binary Trees with $2^n-1$ Chips: Introduction

 After proving Theorem \ref{thm:main-thm} in Sections \ref{sec:unlabeled} and \ref{sec:labeled}, and observing appearances of binary expansions (see Corollary \ref{cor:pattern}) and Eulerian numbers (see Proposition \ref{prop:level-fire}) along the way, we will prove the sorting property for some related versions of binary trees in Section 5.
 Then we will give some counterexamples for some conjectures generalizing our property in Section \ref{sec:counterex}.
 In Section \ref{sec:poset}, we will study the poset of "endgame" moves, which will be defined in Section \ref{sec:labeled}.
 We will show that the poset is actually a modular lattice.
 Lastly, in Section \ref{sec:conclusion}, we conclude with questions for further research.

-\textbf{Acknowledgements:} The first author was partially supported by NSF grant DMS-1745638, and both authors thank M. Elkin for helpful proofreading, as well as S. Hopkins, C. Klivans, P. Liscio, and J. Propp for their valuable comments.
+\textbf{Acknowledgements:} The first author was partially supported by NSF grant DMS-1745638, and both authors thank M. Elkin for helpful proofreading, as well as S. Hopkins, C. Klivans, P. Liscio, J. Propp, and the referee for their valuable comments.

 \justify